ARM-software/abi-aa/abi/vfabia64/vfabia64.rst

 ..
-   Copyright (c) 2018-2019, Arm Limited and its affiliates.
+   Copyright (c) 2018-2020, Arm Limited and its affiliates.
 All rights reserved.
    CC-BY-SA-4.0 AND Apache-Patent-License
    See LICENSE file for details

 Vector Function Application Binary Interface Specification for AArch64
 **********************************************************************

+.. class:: version

+2019Q4

 .. class:: issued

-Date of Issue: 31\ :sup:`st` October 2019
+Date of Issue: 30\ :sup:`th` January 2020

 .. class:: logo